Fed Up With Fever Blisters?

 Read More From Patientslounge

 As mentioned previously, the best way to fight this virus is as quickly as possible.
-At the first sign of the twinge, tickle, tingle, or pain, apply the Bactine with a cotton ball or a Q-Tip.
-I use a Q=Tip to avoid spreading the virus as much as possible.
+At the first sign of the twinge, tickle, tingle, or pain, apply the Bactine with a cotton ball or cotton swab.
+I use a cotton swab to avoid spreading the virus as much as possible.
 You don't want to just glob it on and call it done, though.
 Apply a decent amount and lightly rub it onto the affected area.
-Bactine has lidocaine in it which will numb the skin.
+Bactine has lidocaine in it, which will numb the skin.
 Once the skin is numb, begin to rub harder and more vigorously but avoid breaking the skin!

 I'm telling you, I've had remarkable results with this treatment!
 They either don't develop at all or are extremely mild.